Mark John Burke

-Mark John Burke is a South African politician who has been a Member of the National Assembly of South Africa for the Democratic Alliance (DA) since 2024.
+Mark John Burke is a South African politician who has been a Member of the National Assembly of South Africa since 2024, representing the Democratic Alliance (DA), of which he serves the Federal Finance Chairperson.

 Background

 Burke was born in 1989 in Free State and is a native speaker of Afrikaans.
 He earned two bachelor's degrees in Computer Science and Language Technology from the Potchefstroom campus of North-West University.
 During his time at North-West University, he founded the Debate Society.
-He also earned a master's degree in Computer Science from the University of Cape Town,a master's degree in Technology Policy and a PhD both from the University of Cambridge on a scholarship from the Mandela Rhodes Foundation.
+He also earned a master's degree in Computer Science from the University of Cape Town, a master's degree in Technology Policy and a PhD both from the University of Cambridge on a scholarship from the Mandela Rhodes Foundation.

 Burke is the founder of ExpandRand, a company providing money transfer services for expatriate South Africans, and a cofounder of Kastelo, a fintech company.
 He is married to Dr. Talia Simone da Silva Burke.

 Parliamentary career

 Burke stood as a DA parliamentary candidate on the Western Cape list in the 2024 national elections and was subsequently elected to the National Assembly of South Africa.
 He was sworn in on 25 June 2024.
 He is a member of the Standing Committee on Finance and is an alternate member on the Standing Committees on Appropriations and on Public Accounts.